EPFLiGHT/coML-Personalized-v2/README.md

 In this repo, we investigate methods for automatic data selection based on the distance between gradients in SGD-based optimization algorithms.

+## To view correctly displayed formulas directly in GitHub, open [the IPYNB version of this README](README.ipynb)!

 ### Setting:

 We consider a network of participants $u_i$, each collecting samples from an underlying distribution $\mathcal{D}_i$.